 I’m wendy, the artist and maker behind Roby Workshop.
-I have sewn and made things all my life, but my route to full-time making has been rather circuitous.
+I have sewn and made things all my life but my route to professional making has been rather circuitous.
 I spent ten years in London being wildly patronised as a P.A. and eventually became a manager, working in film and television.
-I scrabbled around under desks whilst TV producers barked down the phone above me; rewired the patch panel and hired runners who were paid absolutely bugger all and got shouted at when someone’s artisanal corn flakes were ‘too wet’.
-It was a wild world of absolutely extraordinary egos who literally threw croissants across boardrooms and it was every bit as brilliant and awful as you think.
+I scrabbled around under desks whilst TV producers barked down the phone above me; rewired the patch panel and hired runners who got paid absolutely bugger all to be shouted at when someone’s artisanal corn flakes were ‘too wet’.
+It was a wild world of extraordinary egos who literally threw croissants across boardrooms and it was every bit as brilliant and awful as you think.
 During that time I became obsessed with writing as an escape from the absolute nuttiness that is making television.

 I then moved to Norwich, where I continued to freelance and became a mentor and tutor at a music college.
 I ran the Music Business course at Access to Music Norwich, gained an FE teaching qualification (a CTLLS certificate) and taught young people to set up their own music business.
 I also managed to convince Latitude Festival to let my students film and interview bands backstage and persuaded the local BBC to allow my students to make music videos in their studio on a budget of approximately fifty pence.
 It was absolutely wonderful.